proItheus/containerise/README.md

 |Select your container and add a domain to always open all visits in the chosen container. | Add many domains as you wish. | Special `No Container` option to break out of a container. | Simple CSV based mapping of a domain to a container by name for easy backup and bulk editing. |

-# Installation
-Install the latest release for Firefox from [AMO](https://addons.mozilla.org/en-US/firefox/addon/containerise/)
+#  This is a modified version of the extension by @proitheus to add sync support

 # Usage